ans-group/docs.ukfast.co.uk/source/network/cdn/managingcdn.md

 * A nocache argument has been added to the request.
 (For example example.org/?nocache=true)
 * The Authorization http header is present in the request
 * The purge http header is present.
 This is not a standard header and is more likely to be used if you want to force the CDN server to fetch from the origin server (purge: something)
+* If respect Origin Cache Control headers is configured, but not Cache-Control header is seen in the response, this will not be cached.
+* Special Vary: * header has been configured in the backend response headers.

+### Custom
+This allows for the client to ignore response headers that relate to caching:

+* Cache-Control
+* Expires
+* X-Accel-Expires

+If there is a set-cookie in the header we won't cache this even if Custom has been configured in https://my.ukfast.co.uk/ddosx

 ## Special Cases